dials/dials/doc/sphinx/about.rst

 About
 +++++

+Atomic structures are vital for scientific research.
+From understanding the mechanisms of biology to the design of new materials for industrial applications, knowing the placement of atoms in a molecule assists in the control of disease progression, drug design, the development of therapies such as vaccines, building new compounds for better batteries, and finding new methods of carbon sequestration.

+Crystallography is one of the prime technologies used to generate high quality structures, generated from crystallographic data collected at large facilities like synchrotrons and X-ray free electron lasers, on large micro electron diffraction instruments, at neutron sources, or at home in a lab.
+At these facilities and instruments, crystals are either rotated in a beam of photons, neutrons, or electrons, or are exposed one at a time in a serial experiment, and diffraction data from detectors are collected and stored in image files.
+The DIALS software package (Diffraction Integration for Advanced Light Sources) is used throughout the world for processing crystallographic data in automated pipelines or through graphical user interfaces.

 The DIALS software is developed in a fully open-source, collaborative environment.
 The main development teams are based at `Diamond Light Source`_ and `CCP4`_, in the UK, and at `Lawrence Berkeley National Laboratory`_, USA.